General classification of charged test particle circular orbits in Reissner--Nordstr\"om spacetime: Discussion and future perspectives

 Clearly, this analysis could be used to construct an accretion disk with disconnected rings made of test particles.
 A precise characterization of matter configurations surrounding a charged compact astrophysical object can account for significant astrophysical processes observed in the electromagnetic band, like the jet emissions.
 Therefore understanding the dynamics around compact objects is important for the understanding of the accretion disk phenomena and the classification of their general properties.

-In the naked singularity case, gravity can assume a repulsive nature that produces a complicate picture of dynamics around the source.
+In the naked singularity case, gravity can assume a repulsive nature that produces a complicated picture of dynamics around the source.
 We distinguish four regions of charge-to-mass ratio values of the source that characterized these configurations.
 In each region, different cases can occur: an infinite, continuum, region or otherwise a disconnected region.
 In the black hole case the circular orbits configuration strongly varies if $\epsilon\leq1$ or $\epsilon>1$.
-An infimum radius always appears, and in the case $\epsilon>1$ a supremum circular orbits radius can appear. \ack{ One of us (DP) gratefully acknowledges financial support from the Blanceflor Boncompagni-Ludovisi n\'ee Bildt Foundation.
-This work was supported by CONACyT-Mexico, Grant No. 166391, by DGAPA-UNAM, and by CNPq-Brazil.
+An infimum radius always appears, and in the case $\epsilon>1$ a supremum circular orbits radius can appear.